Trial-to-Paid Conversion Rate charts the percentage of customers who start a trial and subsequently subscribe.

-Subscriber Since dates in a given period divided by the number of customers with
+Subscriber Since dates in a given report interval divided by the number of customers with

-Free trial started at dates in that period.
+Free trial started at dates in that interval.

 For example, if ten customers start a trial in May and five become subscribers, the Trial-to-Paid Conversion Rate for May would be 50%.
 Then, if two more customers become subscribers in July, the Trial-to-Paid Conversion Rate for May would retroactively change to 70%.

-The Chart Data table for Trial-to-Paid Conversion Rate works differently than other charts and displays the following:
+The Chart Data table for Trial-to-Paid Conversion Rate works differently than other charts.
+It provides the following breakdown:

-- Trial-to-Paid Conversion Rate — the percentage of customers who started a trial in the period and subsequently became subscribers.
+- Trial-to-Paid Conversion Rate — the percentage of customers who started a trial in the report interval and subsequently became subscribers.

-- Change — The increase or decrease from the previous interval, shown as a percentage.
+- Change — The increase or decrease from the previous report interval, shown as a percentage.

 - Measure the number of free trials with Free Trials.